Table of contents

 What is Liveblocks?

 Liveblocks is a set of APIs and tools (released just two days ago!) built to assist with creating collaborative experiences, such as shared drawing tools, shared forms, and seeing live cursors.
-I've created live cursors before, with a custom websocket server, and I cannot emphasise how much easier this is!To check out the working demo on this page, open this article in two browser windows, side-by-side, and try moving your cursor around.
+In the past I've created live cursors with a custom websocket server, and I cannot emphasise how much easier this is!To check out the working demo on this page, open this article in two browser windows, side-by-side, and try moving your cursor around.
 You should see something like the demo above!

 Sign up & Install

-After verifying your email, hop into the Dashboard and make note of your API key (it'll look similar to this):
+After verifying your email, hop into the Dashboard and make a note of your API key (it'll look similar to this):

 sk_live_xxxxxxxxxxxxxxxxxxxxxxxx